Charter 1 Boat Charters and Tours Rottnest

-What does it cost to charter a boat in Perth
+What does it cost to charter a boat in Perth?

-One thing to check first
+One important thing to check first:

-WHAT SHOULD I EXPECT TO PAY?
+HOW MUCH SHOULD I EXPECT TO PAY?

-From $2,000
+From $2,500+

-From $4,000
+From $4,000+

 WHAT ARE YOU ACTUALLY PAYING FOR?